 If you enable the Waiting List, a fully booked event will give prospective attendees an option to enter their name, email and phone number (optional) to be notified if a space becomes available.

-The Waiting List function is available for Standard plan users and above.
+✨ Please note: the Waiting List feature is available on the Standard plan and above.

-A form opens where they must leave name and email address, so that they receive the email notification of a space becoming available.
-If they leave a phone number this is just for your use.
-Bookwhen does not sent text notifications.
+A form opens where they must leave their name and email address to receive the email notification of a space becoming available.
+If they leave a phone number, this is just for your use.
+Bookwhen does not send text notifications.

-This is the confirmation email a customer receives when joining the list:
+This is an example confirmation email a customer receives when joining the list:

-And this is the notification email they receive when a space becomes available:
+And this is an example notification email they receive when a space becomes available:

-You can find people on your waiting list in the Schedule page.
+You can find people on your waiting list on the Schedule page.
 They appear in the attendee count summary as a +N (see screenshot below).
-For example, '10 +2 / 10' means 10 attendees have booked on to an event with maximum 10 spaces, plus 2 people are waiting.
-The waiting list is shown in the bottom right after clicking on the relevant event.
+For example, '10 +2 / 10' means 10 attendees have booked on to an event with a maximum of 10 spaces, plus 2 people are waiting.
+The waiting list is shown at the bottom right after clicking on the relevant event.

-You can remove people from the list by clicking on the bin icon next to their name.
-You can also export details by clicking on the link at the bottom right of the list.
+You can remove people from the list by clicking on the bin icon next to their names.
+You can also export these details by selecting the Export list to CSV link at the bottom right: